Celdir/cgraph/README.md

  - Move `_mut()` iteration methods to their own trait, e.g. GraphMut
  - Add `between_multi_mut()`.
  - implement MultiGraph for CGraph and MultiAdj for relevant adj containers
- - Possible refactor - get rid of all these separate Keyed and Ordinal traits for containers and such, just assume everything is ordinal with usize ids.
-Create a wrapper struct KeyedGraph that maintains a map of keys to ordinals and an underlying ordinal graph, and provides a `put_node` method.
  - Reconsider all of the Option<> return values in functions that take node and edge ids.
 It might be better to panic on invalid ids instead, and document "valid ids" as a precondition of using the library
  - For containers like Vec<Node>, mark with an Ordinal marker trait.
 When AdjContainer is Ordinal, require NodeContainer to be ordinal also
  - Containers that are not Ordinal can be marked with Keyed